-The Texas Supreme Court issued four opinions with this week’s orders.
+The Texas Supreme Court released four opinions with this week’s orders:

 In PAJ, Inc. v.
 Hanover Insurance Co.
 (No. 05-0849), a five-member majority (Justice O’Neill, joined by Chief Justice Jefferson and Justices Brister, Medina, and Green) held that an insured’s failure to timely notify its insurer of a claim does not defeat coverage if the delay caused the insurer no prejudice.
 In doing so, the Court treated the policy’s prompt-notice requirement as a covenant, rather than a condition precedent.
 Justice Willett dissented (joined by Justices Hecht, Wainwright and Johnson) and would have reached the opposite conclusion.

 In Houser v.
 McElveen (No. 06-0504) (per curiam), the Court determined that an inmate who deposited his notice of appeal in the prison mail 35 days after the trial court signed a dismissal order was entitled to an extension of time.
 Thus, the court of appeals erred by dismissing the inmate’s appeal.

 In Levine v.
 Shackelford, Melton & McKinley, L.L.P.
 (No. 06-0553) (per curiam) (opinion on denial of rehearing from petition for review), the Court emphasized that “conscious indifference” is not the same as negligence when applying the test for setting aside a no-answer default judgment.